andras-gyarmati/surface-reconstruction/README.md

 ## Installation Guide

 The program can be run within the Visual Studio development environment and requires the OGLPack package to be placed in the system root directory.
-The package can be obtained from ELTE's graphics course webpage at [cg.elte.hu](http://cg.elte.hu/).
+The package can be obtained from the repository or ELTE's graphics course webpage at [http://cg.elte.hu/~bsc_cg/resources/OGLPack.zip](http://cg.elte.hu/~bsc_cg/resources/OGLPack.zip).
 Afterwards, the drive must be virtually cloned using the `subst t: c:\` command for easy setup of external library references in Visual Studio.